Ryota-Onuma/my-website/src/app/contents/en/learning-english/be-used-to-ing.md

 Many learners mix up **be used to (gerund / noun)**, **get used to (gerund / noun)**, **adjust to (gerund / noun)**, and **adapt to (gerund / noun)**.
 They look similar, but the _feeling_ is different.
-In this post we break them down in very simple English and Japanese.
+In this post I break them down in very simple English and Japanese.
 You will also see short stories you can memorize for speaking practice.

 ---